tstack/lnav/docs/source/sqlext.rst

   starts with the given prefix.
 * endswith(s1,suffix) - Given a string and suffix, return 1 if the string ends with the given suffix.
+* extract(re,str) - Extract values from a string using a regular expression.
+  The "re" argument should be a PCRE with captures.
+If there is a single capture, that captured value will be directly returned.
+If there is more than one capture, a JSON object will be returned with field names matching the named capture groups or 'col_N' where 'N' is the index of the capture.
+  If the expression does not match the string, NULL is returned.

 File Paths
 ----------